-Be sure to consider food safety when feeding young kids.
-For more information, visit: People at Risk: Children Under Five.
-MyPlate Plan Provide healthy foods from all of the food groups, and look for signs of hunger and fullness.
+Provide healthy foods from all of the food groups, and look for signs of hunger and fullness.
 Prevent choking by avoiding small or tough pieces of food.
 Celebrate small wins, bite by bite.

-Food group targets for a 700-calorie pattern are: Write down the foods offered for each food group.
-Fruits 1⁄2 cup 1⁄2 cup of fruits counts as • 1⁄2 cup fresh or canned fruit; or • 1⁄4 cup dried fruit; or • 1⁄2 cup 100% fruit juice.
+Food group targets for a 900-calorie pattern are: Write down the foods offered for each food group.
+1 cup 1⁄2 cup of fruits counts as • 1⁄2 cup fresh or canned fruit; or • 1⁄4 cup dried fruit; or • 1⁄2 cup 100% fruit juice.
 A child may be hungry if he or she: Reaches for or points to food.
 Opens his or her mouth when offered a spoon or food.
 Gets excited when he or she sees food.
 Uses hand motions or makes sounds to let you know he or she is still hungry.
 Expresses desire for specific food with words or sounds.
 Combines phrases with gestures such as "want that" and pointing.
 A child may be full if he or she: Pushes food away.
 Closes his or her mouth when food is offered.
 Turns his or her head away from food.
 Uses hand motions or makes sound to let you know he or she is full.
 Shakes head to say "no more."
 Uses words like "all done" or "get down."
-Vegetables 2/3 cup 1/3 cup of vegetables counts as 1/3 cup fresh, frozen, or canned vegetables 2/3 cup leafy salad greens; or 1/3 cup 100% vegetable juice. ;; or 13/4-ounce equivalents 1 ounce of grains counts as 1 slice bread; or 1 ounce ready-to-eat cereal; or 2 cup cooked rice, pasta, or cereal.
-2-ounce equivalents 1 ounce of protein foods counts as • 1 ounce seafood, lean meats, or poultry; of • 1 egg; or • 1 Tbsp thinly spread peanut butter; or • 1⁄4 cup cooked beans, peas, or lentils. or 12/3 cups 1 cup of dairy counts as • 1 cup dairy milk; or • 1 cup dairy yogurt; or • 1 cup fortified soy milk or yogurt; or • 11⁄2 ounces hard cheese.
-Choking Hazards Children under age 4 are at risk of choking while eating.
+Vegetables 1 cup 1/3 cup of vegetables counts as 1/3 cup fresh, frozen, or canned vegetables; or 2/3 cup leafy salad greens; or 1/3 cup 100% vegetable juice.
+Crains 1 ounce of grains counts as 1 slice bread; or 1 ounce ready-to-eat cereal; or 21⁄2 cup cooked rice, pasta, or cereal.
+2-ounce equivalents 1 ounce of protein foods counts as • 1 ounce seafood, lean meats, or poultry; or • 1 egg; or • 1 Tbsp thinly spread peanut butter; or • 1⁄2 cup cooked beans, peas, or lentils.
+2 cups 1 cup of dairy counts as • 1 cup dairy milk; or • 1 cup dairy yogurt; or • 1 cup fortified soy milk or yogurt; or • 11⁄2 ounces hard cheese.
+Choking Hazards Choking while eating.
 For more information, visit: Reducing the Risk of Choking in Young Children at Mealtimes.